NimbleCal is built to keep your calendar private by default.

 ICS import/export is a compatibility feature, not the same thing as encrypted sync.

 An .ics file is plain text while it is stored, downloaded, uploaded, emailed, or shared outside NimbleCal.
-After you import one, the events inside NimbleCal use the app's normal end-to-end encryption.
+After you import one, the events inside NimbleCal use the app's end-to-end encrypted storage and sync model.
 Exported .ics files remain plain text, so anyone with access to the file can read the event details inside it.

 See: